 What is the Measured Move Pattern?

-The measured move pattern is an old school chart pattern that states that the market has the tendency to move in similar price structure to how it moved recently.
+The measured move pattern is an old school chart pattern that states that the market has the tendency to move in a similar price structure to how it moved recently.
 Not just the price distance should be the same but also the time needed to reproduce the same move should be almost the same.

-Measured moves can be found in all markets and in all time intervals.
+Measured moves can be found in all markets and in all-time intervals.

 Let’s say the price action starts from pivot low A and it rallies up to a pivot high called B. Then it drops from pivot B down to C and it rallies one more time to a new pivot high D.